fabmax/physx-js-webidl/README.md

 - WebIDL does not support top-level functions, so I had to wrap those in a class.
 This makes the bulk of the hand-written code.

+## Examples
+None yet, I will add some as soon as I have time for that.

 ## Pre-built binaries
 Since this project is in a very early / experimental state I haven't published any npm packages yet.
 However, you can grab pre-built binaries from the `dist` folder.

 ## Building
-To build this you only an [emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html).
+To build this you only need an [emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html).
 ```
 # Clone this repo
 git clone https://github.com/fabmax/physx-js-webidl